wxcctechsummit/wxcclabguides/LTRCCT-2013/Lab2_Email.md

 - Now Click on “Forwarding and POP/IMAP” and enable the “POP Download” and “IMAP access” and click save.

-## 3. Google Account Setting – Security setting (allow less secure app access)
+### 3. Google Account Setting – Security setting (allow less secure app access)

 - Click on “Google Apps” icon on top right corner -> Select “Account”

 - Select “Security” option and turn “ON” the “Less secure app access”

-## 4. Disable captcha for the account
+### 4. Disable captcha for the account

 - Use the following link to disable captcha for the account https://accounts.google.com/b/0/DisplayUnlockCaptcha and click Continue.

-## 5. Create Email Asset and Register to WebeXCC
+## Step 2.
+Create Email Asset and Register to WebeXCC

 - Customer admin logs in to IMI connect UI using the URL provided by the IMI team with the credentials.
 Here for the demo tenant the URL is "https://solutionassuranceesrgt-sa.imiconnect.io/login".